mnapoli/bof/README.md

 - is user friendly
 - avoids magic strings and arrays for configuration: instead it provides explicit, typed and documented methods that can be autocompleted by IDEs
-- comes with sane defaults:
+- comes with sane defaults: JSON is supported natively, 4xx and 5xx responses throw exceptions, timeouts are short by default
-    - invalid HTTP responses throw exceptions
-    - JSON is supported natively
-    - short timeouts
-- PSR-7 compliant
+- is PSR-7 compliant

 Future plans:

 - PSR-18 compliance (the HTTP client standard)
 - resiliency mechanisms such as retry, backoff, etc.

+## Do we need a new HTTP client?

+Probably not.
+If this client attracts interest, that may mean that our already popular HTTP clients could use a simpler API targeting the simple use cases.
+If you maintain a HTTP client and are interested, I would definitely be interested to merge Bof into an existing libraries and making it obsolete.
+Get in touch!

 ## Installation